turingschool/front-end-curriculum/lessons/module-4/server-side-testing-v2.md

 Ok, you should be feeling a bit more confident now.
 Working on your own, or with a partner, see if you can write out the tests for the `PUT /students/:id` and `DELETE students/:id` endpoints, and then implement them.

+## Checks for Understanding

+* What libraries do we use to test server-side endpoints?
+* Why is it important to use a test DB when testing DB interactions?
+* Is it necessary to seed the database before we test?
+Why or why not?